King Receives Greek FM, Stresses Need To End Aggression On Gaza

-According to a royal court statement, the meeting, attended by His Royal Highness Crown Prince Al Hussein bin Abdullah II, covered the deteriorating situation in Gaza, with His Majesty stressing the need to immediately stop the Israeli aggression and put an end to the tragic humanitarian crisis resulting from this war.
+The meeting, attended by HRH Crown Prince Hussein, covered the deteriorating situation in Gaza, with His Majesty stressing the need to immediately stop the Israeli aggression and put an end to the tragic humanitarian crisis resulting from this war, according to a Royal Court statement.

 Discussions covered the importance of protecting civilians and ensuring the sustainable delivery of sufficient aid to the Strip.